briankracoff/alfred-workflows/README.md

 #alfred-workflows

-Workflows to extend the capability of [Alfred v2](http://www.alfredapp.com/).
+Workflows to extend the capabilities of [Alfred v2](http://www.alfredapp.com/).

 ##cd-to-directory